mh4x0f/b1tifi/README.md

 <h2>BOTNET SSH Manager</h2>

-The Botdr4g0n is a focused tool for DDOS attack on SSH BOT management and installation tools for distributed attacks. still has appeal as a tool to add AES to encrypt attack and leave the data protected by a key
+The Botdr4g0n is a focused tool for DDOS attack on SSH BOT management and installation tools for distributed attacks. still has appeal as a tool to add AES to encrypt attack and leave the data protected by a key.
+Use key [tab] for complete command in tool.

 <img src="https://dl.dropboxusercontent.com/u/97321327/botdr4g0n/bot1.png">